-“Blessed are those who endure when tested.
-When they pass the test, they will receive the crown of life that God has promised to those who love Him ”James 1:12 (GW).
+“Blessed are those who endure when they are tested.
+When they pass the test, they will receive the crown of life that God has promised to those who love him” (James 1:12 GW).

 And as I continue to endure through the highs and lows of this wait, God has shown me what I need to do to make the most of this season: